Golden-Ratio Multiplier

 Band assignment at any date is the largest multiple m_k the live price is at or above.
 The chart's underlying data file ships only the 350DMA series; the band lines are reconstructed client-side from the seven multipliers, so a reader can swap the multiplier set without re-fetching.
 Full derivation lives on the methodology page.

-Multiplier bands — what each one has historically meant for the cycle
+The seven bands — what each has historically meant for the cycle

 ReadingRegimeWhat it has meant